Christel and Eckhard Wehage: Aftermath

 Afterwards, the parents of both Eckhard and Christel were the focus of a Stasi investigation.
 Their apartments were bugged and searched, their mail was censored, they were placed under surveillance during their daily lives, and they were interrogated for possible complicity.
 The Stasi successfully directed both sets of parents to cooperate in disguising the truth behind their children's deaths.
 Relatives, colleagues, and friends were told that Eckhard and Christel were driving to Rostock to look at an apartment when they died as a result of crashing into a tree.
 The story was that the accident was the result of driving too fast for conditions on icy roads.
 Stasi informants were used to report on the mood of the people in the areas where the parents lived.
 Despite Stasi efforts to hide the truth, rumors connecting the death of Eckhard and Christel to the failed hijacking in Berlin-Schönefeld could not be silenced.

 During a ceremony on 26 March 1970, the crew of the hijacked plane was personally awarded the NVA Gold Medal of Merit by Stasi minister Erich Mielke.
 The minister also gave the pilot (Captain Schmidt) a stereo radio, the co-pilot a tape recorder, the flight mechanic (Walter Kohse) a rug, and the stewardess (Monika Heine) a sewing machine.
+The aircraft was then sold by Interflug to Vietnam Airlines in 1976 and the registration number was changed to VN-B226.
+Just 3 years later, this aircraft was hijacked again while flying from Gia Lam Airport (Hanoi) to Tan Son Nhat International Airport (Ho Chi Minh City).

 After a quarter of a century passed, a former East German contacted the Central Investigating Agency for Governmental and Party Crimes, reporting on the Wehage's fatal escape attempt.
 The public prosecutor's office subsequently opened an investigation in October 1996, which was dismissed in June 1997; no evidence of criminal activity on the part of the East German authorities could be found.
 Charges against the Wehages for crimes that they may have committed were not necessary because of their deaths.